SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/SNMPSchemaReference/Simulation.Options.md

 # Options element

-This element holds the options that are specific for this simulation, but are not directly related to an agent or definition.
+This element holds the options that are specific for this simulation but are not directly related to an agent or definition.

 ## Parent